lijiulong/SqlManager/HOWTO.md

 ## SqlManager.Diagnostic
 ### Quick start
+SqlManager.Diagnostic is designed to enable developers to collect as much information as they want from applications built with SqlManager and change application behaviours when necessary without change any code inside the application.

 SqlManager.Diagnostic can be installed from [Nuget](https://docs.nuget.org/docs/start-here/installing-nuget) Package Manager UI in Visual Studio or via Package Manager Console with the following command: